Ophrys × arachnitiformis

 Ophrys × arachnitiformis, the false spider orchid, is an orchid native to Europe.
 It is apparently a hybrid resulting from a cross between O. fuciflora × O. sphegodes, but has become established in the wild in Britain, France (including Corsica), Germany, parts of Italy (Liguria, Tuscany, Lazio, Apulia, Sicily, Sardinia), Austria, Switzerland, Hungary, and the former Yugoslavia.

+Ophrys like other orchids are dependent on symbiotic fungi at some point during their life cycle, but especially for germination, which may take months or even years underground.
+Orchid roots contain Orchid mycorrhiza, coils of fungal hyphae inside orchid root cells.